Your Guide to Endometriosis

 What Causes Endometriosis?

 The cause of endometriosis is unknown.
 Some experts believe that pieces of endometrium travel back through the fallopian tubes and pass out into the pelvic cavity -- the space inside the pelvis that holds the reproductive organs.
 Tiny pieces of tissue may lodge on surfaces of the reproductive organs.
 During menstruation, the tissue bleeds, just like the endometrium inside the uterus.
 Blood from these areas can cause irritation of the surrounding tissue which may become swollen and inflamed.
-Over time, scar tissue and cysts (endometriomas) can form.
+Over time, scar tissue and blood filled cysts (endometriomas) can form.

 What Are the Symptoms of Endometriosis?